antitokens/solana-collider/README.md

 Follow the same steps as localnet, but make sure you're deploying to the devnet.

-## `MAINNET`
+## `Mainnet`

 We will deploy explicitly to the mainnet for production.

 > You don't need to run a local validator

-All steps for mainnet are the same as localnet/devnet, except the RPC URL.
+All steps for mainnet are the same as localnet and/or devnet, except the RPC URL.
 For mainnet, you'll need to set the following in your `.env` file:

 ```
 SOLANA_API="https://api.mainnet-beta.solana.com"
 ```

-Follow the same steps as localnet/devnet, but make sure you're deploying to the mainnet.
+Follow the same steps as localnet and/or devnet, but make sure you're deploying to the mainnet.

 ---